tldr-pages/tldr/pages/common/dumpcap.md

 `dumpcap --interface {{1}} -w {{path/to/output_file.pcapng}}`

-- Start capturing packets on the first interface to a specific location and writing to a ring buffer with a max of 10 files of 500MB each:
+- Write to a ring buffer with a specific max file limit of a specific size:

 `dumpcap --interface {{1}} -w {{path/to/output_file.pcapng}} --ring-buffer filesize:{{500000}} --ring-buffer files:{{10}}`